 Man on trans-Pacific voyage in ocean rowboat rescued

-The Coast Guard identifies him as 32-year-old Ruihn Yu, a Chinese national who was rescued Tuesday about 35 miles off the island of Maui.
+The Coast Guard identified him as Ruihn Yu, a Chinese national who was rescued Tuesday about 35 miles northeast of the island of Maui.

-According to the Coast Guard, Yu left California in June and was headed for China and Taiwan when his 18-foot vessel developed communication failures and a damaged rudder.
+A Coast Guard news release says the 32-year-old Yu left California on June 9 and was headed for China and Taiwan when his 18-foot vessel developed communication failures and a damaged rudder.

 Yu's friend notified the Coast Guard that Yu was in possible distress after receiving a text message from Yu on a two-way satellite communication device.

-Coast Guard spokeswoman Tara Molle says Yu plans to stay on Maui while a friend sends him parts for repairs.
-He plans to continue from China to his final destination of Australia.
+Coast Guard spokeswoman Tara Molle said Yu planned to continue to his final destination of Australia.